Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Abstract

 \section{Abstract}

-We investigate the performance of parallel and sequential quantum channel discrimination strategies for a finite number of channel uses.
-It has recently been shown that, in the asymmetric setting with asymptotically vanishing type I error probability, sequential strategies are asymptotically not more powerful than parallel ones.
-We extend this result to the non-asymptotic regime with finitely many channel uses, by explicitly constructing a parallel strategy for any given sequential strategy, and bounding the difference in their performances, measured in terms of the decay rate of the type II error probability per channel use.
+We investigate the performance of parallel and adaptive quantum channel discrimination strategies for a finite number of channel uses.
+It has recently been shown that, in the asymmetric setting with asymptotically vanishing type~I error probability, adaptive strategies are asymptotically not more powerful than parallel ones.
+We extend this result to the non-asymptotic regime with finitely many channel uses, by explicitly constructing a parallel strategy for any given adaptive strategy, and bounding the difference in their performances, measured in terms of the decay rate of the type~II error probability per channel use.
+We further show that all parallel strategies can be optimized over in time polynomial in the number of channel uses, and hence our result can also be used to obtain a poly-time-computable asymptotically tight upper bound on the performance of general adaptive strategies.